hellogaga/hellogaga.github.io/_posts/2021-05-29-Resources-Notebook.markdown

         ```
     * Can start the server with `shadowsocks-libev.ss-server -c config.json`.
 However this method we must keep the terminal open.
 Otherwise, the server will stop after we close the terminal
     * Use `netstat -lptn` to check the internet ports that are using.
+    * **NOTE** The `nameserver` setting is dependent on the location of the server and the purpose.
+For example, if the server is located in China, it is useless to set the name server as `8.8.8.8`, which is a Google DNS.
+Because the DNS server cannot be accessed anyway.
+In that case, it is better to set the `nameserver` as `114.114.114.114`, which is a Chinese domestic DNS server.
 3. Step 3: Use it as a service.
     * Create a new file. `sudo touch /etc/systemd/system/shadowsocks-libev.service`
     * Open the file and fill in the following contents.